 2) Check the Dynamic Element Setting

-Choose the layer of an element you want to be automatically filled with text by WordPress.
+Choose the layer of the element you want to be automatically filled with text by WordPress.
 Click on the Pencil-Icon on the right of the layer's name.
 Make sure the checkbox for Element is dynamic is active.
-You should now see a dot in front of the layer name.
+You should see a dot in front of the layer name.
 To find this layer later in WordPress, we recommend you also set a layer name you will remember.

 Repeat for all layers you need to be dynamic.